rotki/docs/requirement-and-installation/docker.md

 Session authentication closes the open door.
 It is not a substitute for putting rotki behind something that terminates TLS and authenticates for it.

-- **There is no TLS.** The image speaks plain HTTP, and the session cookie is deliberately not marked `Secure` so it works on loopback and a LAN.
+- **There is no TLS.** The image speaks plain HTTP, and the session cookie is not marked `Secure` by default, so it works on loopback and a LAN.
 Your account password on the way in, and the session cookie on every request after, both cross the network in cleartext.
 Anyone who can observe or redirect traffic between your browser and the container can read them and reuse the cookie.
+Terminating TLS in front of the container fixes the encryption; [marking the cookie `Secure`](#marking-the-cookie-secure) then stops it ever being sent in the clear.
 - **There is no brute-force protection on sign-in.** Nothing rate-limits or locks out repeated attempts, so the strength of the whole thing is the strength of your account password.
 - **The pre-login calls above stay open.** Account names remain enumerable and account creation remains ungated, with or without a session key.
-- **A session lasts 7 days** unless you sign out or another sign-in takes it over.
+- **A session goes stale after a day idle, and can never outlive 7 days.** Using it rolls the idle window forward, so an active session does not expire mid-use, but no amount of use extends it past the 7-day ceiling.
+Signing out, or signing in elsewhere, ends it immediately either way.

 ### Use an authenticating reverse proxy